fizzed/stork/README.md

 	stork-launcher-merge -i src/main/assembly/hello-base.yml -i src/main/assembly/hello-server.yml -o target/hello-server-merged.yml
 	stork-launcher-generate -i target/hello-server-merged.yml -o target/stage

+### stork-maven-assembly

+Alternative to maven-assembly-plugin for locally staging and assemblying a tarball of your Maven project.
+No longer will you need to maintain an "assembly.xml" config file.
+These utilities will copy your project's runtime dependencies and project .jar artifact into target/stage/lib, then copy your project's main bin/, conf/, and share/ directories into target/stage as well.
+If you also tie "stork-launcher-generate" to compile your launcher scripts into target/stage -- then you will have a fully assembled application in target/stage.
+As a second step, target/stage will be compressed into target/artifactId-version.tar.gz.

+	storke-maven-assembly

 ### stork-play-assembly

 Utility for assemblying a [PlayFramework](http://playframework.com) application into